 If you are working on your laptop: try out a few of the examples from class (the notes are posted on the course web page).
 Depending on the configuration of your laptop, sometimes the functions in the turtle module will not work properly.
-If it doesn't work for you, Colby will have office hours in MBH 505 on Thursday from 10-11am.
+If it doesn't work for you, you can come by my office and we can try and fix it.
 Otherwise, you can also plan on using the lab computers for this one (we'll only be using turtle graphics for this one assignment).